-We definitely wanted to checkout the Palm islands and the Atlantis hotel in Dubai.
+During our 2 days in Dubai we really wanted to checkout the Palm islands and the Atlantis hotel in Dubai.
 We got the monorail over and this gives you a fantastic view of the island.
 The Atlantis itself is such an incredible building and the coolest thing about it has to be the water park.
 Due to our time constraints we didn’t get to spend a lot of time here so it might be one of those things that we add to our never ending “next time” list.
 Still it was worth the monorail ride.
 There are a number of taxis near the monorail station as well so you can get one to your next destination.

 Mall of the Emirates

+No 2 days in Dubai is complete without a bit of dune bashing.
 With time running out and a 3am flight to catch this brings us to the highlight of our trip- the dune bashing.
 A 4x 4 picked us up from our hotel in the evening along with 2 other couples and we headed towards the desert.
 Eventually you lose sight of the flat scrubland and start to see waves of orange sand dunes.
 You drive in a convoy with quite a few other 4 x 4’s and it is such a thrilling experience.
 It can also be quite sickly so be prepared.
 A few of us in our car went incredibly pale afterwards.
 You also get a chance to take pictures and walk around in the dunes towards the end.
 It reminds you how vast and incredible the desert really is.

 Afterwards you are driven to a desert camp to enjoy dinner and a show under the stars.
 It is such a beautiful experience and one that we will never forget.
 You also get the option to go camel riding or sand boarding.
-We chose the camel ride which I actually really regret as we are now more conscious of trying to be ethical travellers.
+We chose the camel ride which I actually really deeply regret as we are now more conscious of trying to be ethical travellers.

-Romantic things to do in Dubai
+Romantic things to do during your 2 days in Dubai

 If you are visiting Dubai with your significant other here are some of the most romantic things to do, to add to your 2 day Dubai itinerary.

-- Enjoy a day at a resort including a full pamper session
+Enjoy a pamper session

+Before planning our 2 day Dubai itinerary we had heard so many horror stories about Dubai.
 The UAE can be a strict country when it comes to certain things, and we always get a lot of questions when we talk about visiting Dubai.
 Here are some things you should know before you visit.

 It might sound obvious but Dubai has a zero tolerance policy on drugs.
 This includes your usual narcotics but also some that are legal in your own country.
 A big example is codeine.
 Whilst it is legal in the UK it definitely is not in Dubai.
 We also read a story of a tourist who arrived in Dubai with poppy seeds on his clothes.
 These had come from eating a bread roll in an airport abroad.
 He was allegedly imprisoned.
 It is clearly no joke.
 If you have prescription medicine that you are bringing always bring a doctor’s note, and check what you can and can’t bring into the country.
 Otherwise you could end up in serious trouble .
 If in doubt, leave it out.